pratheek221/Intern-Projects/int-py-2/Readme.md

-## Predicting whether a pregnant woman is suffering from diabetes or not.
+## Predicting whether a woman is suffering from diabetes or not.
 ### This folder contains a .ipynb file which has a model to predict whether a pregnant women is suffering from diabetes or not.
 ### int-py-2 group comprises of three people.
 #### Jevisha Sweety Fernandes, handling video recording part.